SimpleLuke/Math-Sprint-Game/README.md

 Users should be able to:

-- Users can play game and guess if the equations are right or wrong.
+- Users can play games and guess if the equations are right or wrong.
 - Final time used will be calculated at the end of the game.
 - Penalty time will be added for each incorrect answer.